-Former Chelsea chief scout and director of youth development Frank Arnesen has criticised the club's big-spending transfer policy for suffocating the club's young prospects.
+Former Chelsea chief scout and director of youth development Frank Arnesen has criticized the club's big-spending transfer policy for suffocating the club's young prospects.

 "I am very proud of what I did.
 I did a fantastic job.
 I made the club a lot of money.
 I bought players for small amounts and they were sold for a lot of money," he told the Evening Standard.